Different types of attribution

 Minimum of data points and spend level*

-*The experience may vary for each use-case.
+*The experience may vary for each use case.
 Increasing your spending across various channels and days results in more data, enhancing the likelihood of achieving significant outcomes that differ from Multi-touch attribution.
 The specific threshold varies depending on the business case.
 If UMM is still unavailable after meeting the first two thresholds, please contact our team for assistance.

 Unified marketing measurement allows marketers to understand the impact of their strategies at both an aggregate level (MMM) and at the level of individual customer touchpoints (MTA).